cfjedimaster/brackets-w3cvalidation/README.md

 Issues/Updates
 =====
+[11/12/2012] Update code to properly insert the content over the status bar.
+Also made it resizable.
 [9/26/2012] Fixes some display issues.

 Currently it is performing a HTTP request on file edits.
 Not sure I like that.